migalabs/eth-seer/README.md

 Ethseer is compatible with the following Blockchain networks:

 - **Mainnet:** The primary Ethereum network used for transactions and contracts in the production environment.
-- **Goerli:** A test network for Ethereum, used for development and testing without using real ETH.
+- **Goerli:** A test network for Ethereum, used for development and testing.
+Goerli will be deprecated soon.
 - **Sepolia:** A test network for Ethereum designed specifically for developers to test and experiment with their smart contracts and DApps before deploying them on the mainnet.
-- **Holesky:** A test network for Ethereum that will utilize the Proof of Stake consensus protocol.
-The purpose is to closely replicate real conditions on the Ethereum network, enabling developers to create almost realistic testing environments for their applications.
+- **Holesky:** A test network for Ethereum, the purpose is to closely replicate real conditions on the Ethereum network.
-- **Devnet9:** A test network for Ethereum Dencun upgrade.
+- **Devnet9:** A devnet network for Ethereum Devnet-cancun ([EIP4844](https://www.eip4844.com/)) upgrade.

-When using Ethseer, make sure to configure the appropriate network based on your needs, whether it's for operations on the main network (Mainnet) or for testing in a development environment (Goerli).
+When using Ethseer, make sure to configure the appropriate network based on your needs, whether it's for operations on the main network (Mainnet) or for testing in a development environment.

 ## :camera: Gallery
 Enjoy the experience here: